 TIP You can check the current price on Amazon →

-Opove M3 Pro Max is the cheaper alternative to Hypervolt Plus.
+Opove M3 Pro Max is the cheaper alternative to Hypervolt Plus, or the new Hypervolt 2 Pro.
 It looks very similar to Hypervolt Plus – similar configuration.

 It has a 15mm amplitude and up to 50lbs. of stall force.
 It has the same percussion range as the Hypervolt Plus but feels slightly more powerful.